floalex/floalex.github.io/aboutme.md

  Hi, I am Florence!
 You can also call me Flo.

  I'm a software engineer specializing in full-stack development.
-I have always had a passion in software development.
+I have always had a passion for software development.
 Recently, I co-created Layr: A decentralized p2p cloud file storage network.
 I have also completed other freelance projects in the past.
 I am proficient in JavaScript, Node.js, Ruby, Rails, React, Redux and HTML&CSS.

  When I am not coding, you will find me doing High Intensity Interval Training, pilates, playing with cats, or playing piano.